junxit/us-congress-bills-111/metadata.md

 - 2009-05-20 — The Speaker designated the Honorable Tim Holden to act as Chairman of the Committee.
 - 2009-05-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5861)
 - 2009-05-20 — The previous question was ordered pursuant to the rule. (consideration: CR H5861)
+- 2009-05-21 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.